fastred/Optimizing-Swift-Build-Times/README.md

 <img src="assets/app-scheme@2x.png" width="600">

 ### App - Unit Test Flow
 Builds both the app and unit test target.
 Runs only unit tests.
-Useful when working on code related to unit tests, because you find about compile issues after building a project, not even having to run tests.
+Useful when working on code related to unit tests, because you find about compile errors in tests immediately after building a project, not even having to run them!

 This scheme is useful when your UI tests take too long to run them often.